 If your concern is privacy, any of the above sites will help to varying degrees.
 However, that doesn’t mean that you shouldn’t also maintain your security hygiene in other ways.

-Of course, you should absolutely be using a virtual private network like PrivadoVPN, that can make your DuckDuckGo searches even safer.
+Of course, you should absolutely be using a virtual private network like PrivadoVPN, which can make your DuckDuckGo searches even safer.
 A solid ad blocker would also keep what are essentially tracking programs off your computer.
-Finally, use a private browser whenever you can and don’t be afraid of breaking out Tor for .onion sites.
+Finally, use a private browser whenever you can, and don’t be afraid of breaking out Tor for .onion sites.

-Whether you use DuckDuckGo, Swisscow, YaCy, MetaGer, or any of the other private searches engines, you’re making your data more secure.
+Whether you use DuckDuckGo, Swisscow, YaCy, MetaGer, or any of the other private search engines, you’re making your data more secure.

 Protect your privacy with a world-class VPN.
 Sign up for premium access to PrivadoVPN and get unlimited monthly data, access to 300+ servers from around the world, and up to 10 simultaneous connections.
 Get a top-rated VPN that can secure your privacy at home, at work, or on the go.